synapticloop/panl/README.md

 1. **HIERARCHICAL facets** - Only show facets if a parent facet is currently selected, allowing you to narrow down the facet results and lead users through the search journey.

+1. **UNLESS facets** - Continue to show a facet unless another specified facet is selected.
+This can be thought of as the inverse of a hierarchical facet.

 1. **SORTED facets** - Each individual facet can be sorted by either the facet count (which is the default), or the facet value (e.g. alphabetic/numeric)